bengler/norx/readme.md

 	``VBoxManage clonehd ./kartverk/box-disk1.vmdk ./kartverk/clone-box-disk1.vmdk``

-* Unattach the old disk, and add the new one to the VM:
+* Detach the old disk, and attach the new one to the VM:

 	``VBoxManage storageattach kartverk --storagectl "SATA Controller" --port 0 --device 0 --medium none``